-- Guidance on consultation

-- Other employees in the same role as you

-- Explanation of pooling and scoring
+- Other employees in the same role as you - Explanation of pooling and scoring

 3) I'm facing redundancy.
 What will I be paid?

 - Types of redundancy pay

 - How your redundancy package is worked out

 - Notice period

 - Tax

 - Payment of your redundancy package